libellux/Libellux-Up-and-Running/docs/openvas/README.md

 gvm ALL = NOPASSWD: /opt/gvm/sbin/gsad
 ```

-Once we saved the updated sudoers file we can update Network Vulnerability Tests (NVT) feed from Greenbone community feed (this might take awhile).
+Once we saved the updated sudoers file we can update Network Vulnerability Tests (NVT) from Greenbone community feed (this might take awhile).

 ```{3}
 root@ubuntu:~$ exit